A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Preliminaries

-where the subscript $\epsilon$ is still used to denote the convolution by $\zeta_\epsilon$ in the time variable.
-This argument together with correct use of the mollified solution as a test function can be used to justify certain computations to follow that we decided to keep at formal level for the sake of better readability.
+This together with the correct use of the mollified solution as a test function can then be used to justify certain computations to follow that we decided to keep at formal level for the sake of better readability.